chrisluedtke/pyflashcards/pyflashcards/cards/05 Linear Algebra.md

 The average of the squared differences from the Mean.

 ##### Tags
-linear algebra, general, unit 2, lin_alg
+linear algebra, general, unit 2

 ----